torvalds/linux/Documentation/driver-api/driver-model/driver.rst

          .resume		= eepro100_resume,
   };

-Most drivers will not be able to be converted completely to the new model because the bus they belong to has a bus-specific structure with bus-specific fields that cannot be generalized.
+Most drivers will yest be able to be converted completely to the new model because the bus they belong to has a bus-specific structure with bus-specific fields that canyest be generalized.

 The most common example of this are device ID structures.
 A driver typically defines an array of device IDs that it supports.
 The format